selva221724/ConvFinQA-RAG/README.md

 Hey there!
 Let me tell you about my journey building this financial QA system.
 Coming from a background in general text RAG builder, this was my first dive into financial data, and what a learning experience it was!

-Started this project with a mix of excitement and "what did I get myself into?" feeling.
-Financial data?
-Tables?
-Numerical reasoning?
-Yeah, that was going to be interesting!
-But hey, challenges are what make us grow, right?

 Over four days (about 2 hours each day between coffee breaks), here's how it went down:

 **Day 1: The "What Am I Looking At?"
 Phase 🤔**
 I spent the first day just wrapping my head around financial data.
 Tables everywhere, numbers that needed to make sense, and percentages that had to be calculated just right.
-Started with dev.json because, well, baby steps!
+Started with `dev.json` because, well, baby steps!
 Did some EDA dashboard to understand the data.

 **Day 2: The "Now We're Cooking!"
 Phase 🛠️**
 Decided to go with Pinecone for the vector DB - didn't want to waste time setting up local alternatives.
 Grabbed OpenAI's endpoints because they're reliable and cost-effective.
 First RAG pipeline was... let's say "numerically challenged" 😅 But after some custom table parsing and chunking magic, things started looking up.

 **Day 3: The "Making It Smart" Phase 💡**
-This is where the fun began!
-Added query expansion (because context is everything), implemented two-stage answer generation (like a math teacher: show your work, then give the answer), and made sure our tables didn't turn into spaghetti.
+Added query expansion (because context is everything), implemented two-stage answer generation, and made sure our tables didn't turn into spaghetti.
 The vector DB started actually understanding what numbers meant!
+It was a good to see the cleaned date loaded to the DB.

 **Day 4: The "Truth Time" Phase 📊**
 Evaluation day!
 Considered going with ROUGE/BLEU but realized they're not great for numbers.
 Went with MAE/RMSE instead - because when you're dealing with percentages, being off by 0.1 or 10 makes a huge difference!
 Added all the logging because, well, debugging financial calculations is fun (said no one ever).